Home > Destinations > Europe > The Netherlands > Amsterdam > Walking Tours > Walking Tour 2

 This massive edifice was once one of the city's medieval gates, and later the Weigh House and guild offices.
 It now houses a specialized educational and cultural institute (rarely open to the public), and a fashionable cafe-restaurant, In de Waag.

-Take a turn around bustling Nieuwmarkt, the center of Amsterdam's diminutive Chinatown and site of a summertime Sunday antiques market.
+Take a turn around bustling Nieuwmarkt, the center of Amsterdam's diminutive Chinatown and site of a summertime Sunday antiques market, from May through October.

 Now we're going to head into the Red Light District.
-If you don't want to come, go instead along Zeedijk at the northwest corner of Nieuwmarkt and I'll pick you up again farther along that street (skip to no. 22 on this tour).
+If you don't want to come along, go instead along Zeedijk at the northwest corner of Nieuwmarkt and I'll pick you up again farther along that street (go straight to no. 23 on this tour).
 In compensation, you'll surely notice -- you can't easily miss it -- the Buddhist Fo Guang Shan He Hua Temple at Zeedijk 106-116, on the left, about midway along the street.
 It's open Monday to Saturday from noon to 5pm, and Sunday from 10am to 5pm.
 Admission's free, but donations are welcomed.

-If, on the other hand, you have no objection to viewing the Red Light District in all its tacky glory, take Monnickenstraat to Oudezijds Achterburgwal and turn right, past windows that frame prostitutes waiting for customers or that have closed curtains to signify that a deal has been done, to the next bridge.
+If, on the other hand, you have no objection to viewing the Red Light District in all its scuzzy glory, take Monnickenstraat to Oudezijds Achterburgwal and turn right to the next bridge, going past windows that frame prostitutes waiting for customers or that have closed curtains to signify that a deal is being consummated.
 Then go through Oude Kennissteeg (or take a neighboring street if this narrow alleyway is closed) directly ahead to Oudezijds Voorburgwal.
-Should you require proof that you can do more here than ogle the "views" through the multitudes of red-lit windows, turn right to no. 57, a 1615 Baroque Renaissance canal house by architect Hendrick de Keyser, dubbed De Gecroonde Raep (the Crowned Turnip) for its facade's motif.
+Should you require proof that you can do more here than ogle the "views" through the multitudes of red-lit windows, turn right to no. 57, a 1615 baroque Renaissance canal house by architect Hendrick de Keyser, dubbed De Gecroonde Raep (the Crowned Turnip) for its facade's motif.
 Take in its graceful accolade arches, double pilasters, and window cartouches.

 Cross over the canal by the nearest bridge, to the:

-This was the city's first great Gothic church.
-Rembrandt's wife Saskia is interred within.
+Rembrandt's wife Saskia is interred within the Old Church, the city's first great Gothic church.
 Nowadays, the pretty little gabled almshouses around the church have red-fringed windows in which you can see scantily clad hookers.

 Go north on Oudezijds Voorburgwal to no. 40:

-Visit the hidden Catholic church in a superb example of a 17th-century patrician canal house.
+Visit Our Lord in the Attic, a hidden Catholic church in a superb example of a 17th-century patrician canal house.

-A couple of blocks north, at no. 14, on the corner of Oudezijds Armsteeg, you'll notice a step-gabled, redbrick building that leans crazily out over the sidewalk -- careful not to trip over its projecting basement.
-It's called Het Wapen van Riga (The Arms of Riga), and it was built in 1605 in Dutch Renaissance style by a merchant from the Baltic city of Riga.
+A couple of blocks north, at Oudezijds Voorburgwal 14, on the corner of Oudezijds Armsteeg, you'll notice a step-gabled, redbrick building that leans out to a crazy angle -- be careful not to trip over its projecting basement.
+It's called Het Wapen van Riga (the Arms of Riga), and it was built in 1605 in Dutch Renaissance style by a merchant from the Baltic city of Riga.
 It now houses a Leger des Heils (Salvation Army) hostel.

-At the end of Oudezijds Voorburgwal, turn right on Sint-Olofssteeg to Zeedijk, one of the city's oldest streets -- it was a center for prostitution and drugs until it was cleaned up in the 1990s.
+At the end of Oudezijds Voorburgwal, turn right on Sint-Olofssteeg to Zeedijk, one of the city's oldest streets.
 (Welcome back to anyone who forewent the Red Light District.)
 Go left now, to:

-The fishermen's dog that, according to some city legends, marked the spot where Amsterdam began by throwing up, is said to have done the deed on the site of St. Olaf's, at Zeedijk 2A.
+The fishermen's dog that, according to some city legends, marked the spot where Amsterdam began by throwing up, is said to have done the deed on the site of St. Olaf's Chapel, at Zeedijk 2A.
 Supposedly, fishermen founded the chapel in gratitude for their escape from the sea.
 But discrepancies exist: The chapel was built around 1425 and Amsterdam dates from the end of the 12th century.
-Sometimes you can enter the church, which was over-restored in the 1990s and reopened as a congress center, via a tunnel under Zeedijk from the NH Barbizon Palace Hotel ; you'll see its spacious columned interior.
+Sometimes you can enter the church -- which was over-restored in the 1990s and reopened as a congress center -- via a tunnel under Zeedijk from the NH Barbizon Palace Hotel ; at such times you'll be able to view its spacious columned interior.

 Emerge on Prins Hendrikkade and go right to:

-The city's main Catholic church (since Protestants took over most of the others during the Reformation), dates from 1887 and was originally the harbor church -- primarily, but not exclusively, for seamen.
+The city's main Catholic church (since Protestants took over most of the others during the Reformation), St. Nicholas's dates from 1887 and was originally the harbor church -- primarily, but not exclusively, for seamen.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.